drewwint/missdat/README.md

   This function is useful for:
     - Determining if missing data in a dataset is MCAR quantitatively
     - Informing how to redress missing data

+- **mcar_test_np**
+  A non-parametric MCAR test using permutation based approach.
+  Procedure:
+     Row Mean Calculation:
+       Computes the mean for each row, ignoring NaN values.

+     Observed Test Statistic Calculation:
+       Iterates through each column with missing data.
+       Creates a missingness indicator (1 if missing, 0 if observed).
+       Computes Spearman’s correlation between the missing indicator and the row mean.
+       Takes the absolute value of the correlation and sums it across columns to generate the test statistic.

+     Permutation Testing:
+       Randomly permutes the missing indicator for each column and recomputes the test statistic.
+       Repeats the process num_permutations times to create a null distribution.

+     Statistical Decision:
+       The p-value is calculated as the proportion of permuted test statistics greater than or equal to the observed statistic.
+       If p ≥ 0.05, the missingness mechanism is likely MCAR.
+Otherwise, the data may be Missing At Random (MAR) or Missing Not At Random (MNAR).

 - **em_fiml**
   A method of imputing values by maximizing the expected values using full information maximum liklihood (FIML).